 You get several options for a warrant search in San Bernardino County, CA. Unfortunately, the information you can get out of such inquiries will be limited to personal criminal records.
-Access to third party arrest records is not granted to civilians in keeping with the privacy laws of California.
-What’s more, no employer can ask you to furnish information on your criminal history or active warrants in your name.
+Access to third-party arrest records is not granted to civilians in keeping with the privacy laws of California.
+Moreover, no employer can ask you to provide information on your criminal history or active warrants in your name.

 Getting San Bernardino County criminal records through the Department of Justice.

-Finger prints will be needed for a personal criminal history check.
-To find out where you can go for live scan fingerprinting, check the page at https://oag.ca.gov/fingerprints/locations?county=San+Bernardino.
-You will find information on the location of the live scan center as well as the fees charged.
+Fingerprints will be needed for a personal criminal history check.
+To find out where you can go for live scan fingerprinting, check the page at Live Scan fingerprinting services.
+You will find information on the live scan center’s location and fees.

-The form that you will need to fill to get a copy of your personal criminal record is available at https://oag.ca.gov/sites/all/files/agweb/pdfs/fingerprints/forms/bcia_8016RR.pdf?.
-A copy in Spanish is available at https://oag.ca.gov/sites/all/files/agweb/pdfs/fingerprints/forms/bcia-8016rr-spa.pdf?.
-For any other questions pertaining to personal crime history information, go to https://oag.ca.gov/fingerprints/security_faq.
+The Request for live scan service form that you will need to fill out to get a copy of your personal criminal record is available here.
+A copy of The Request for live scan service in Spanish (Solicitud de servicio de live scan) is available here.
+For any other questions pertaining to personal crime history information, go to the Attorney General FAQ page.

 How can I find information on arrest warrants In San Bernardino County, CA?